ai-first-guides/first.ai/docs/images-captions.md

  - Use `alt=""` only for purely decorative images (e.g., background flourishes, icons).
  - Avoid generic terms like “image of…” or “photo showing…”.

-> Ask yourself: If the image were removed, what information would the user (or AI) lose?
+> "Ask yourself: If the image were removed, what information would the user (or AI) lose?
-That’s what goes in the alt.
+That’s what goes in the alt."

 ## 3) The `<figure>` and `<figcaption>` pair
 Use `<figure>` and `<figcaption>` to group the image with its explanation.